0xCyberSleuth/Security-Research-Presentation-EthicSecure/README.md

-# 🧠 Security Research Presentation – Internship at EthicSecure
+# 🧠 Security Research Presentation – Internship at ES EthicSecur

 This repository contains a research presentation I delivered during my **Security Analyst Internship** at **ES EthicSecur SofTec Pvt.
 Ltd (Mar – Apr 2025)**.
 The research spanned a wide range of cybersecurity topics — from real-world attacks to cloud security, encryption, SIEM/SOAR platforms, and more.